Skip to main content

 The answers that follow summarize findings from RECOVER research publications.
 They are not intended to summarize, nor do they incorporate research on Long COVID beyond the RECOVER Initiative.

-Post-COVID conditions have different names including Long COVID and post-acute sequelae of SARS CoV-2 infection (PASC), which includes Long COVID.
+Post-COVID conditions have different names including Long COVID and post-acute sequelae of SARS-CoV-2 infection (PASC), which includes Long COVID.
 The terms used below reflect those used in the specific studies that are summarized.

-Content last reviewed October 2024.
+Content last reviewed April 2025.

 Several RECOVER studies have reported on the symptoms of Long COVID.
-View studies [1], [2], [3], [4].
+View studies: [1], [2], [3].
 RECOVER research shows there are symptoms that cluster and present together.
-View studies [1], [2], [3].
+View studies: [4], [5], [6].
 In one study, researchers found six distinct symptom clusters.
 The clusters involve different body systems at the same time, including: the lungs; the brain and nervous system; and the heart and blood vessels.
 Some clusters include pain, and some are accompanied by abnormal laboratory findings.
 View the study.
 Another study found that four Long COVID symptom clusters (heart and lungs, neurological, gastrointestinal, and coexisting medical conditions) differed depending on the age of patients.
-In the study, children and teens were more likely to have gastrointestinal and upper respiratory problems such as stomachache and cough; adults aged 21-45 years were more likely to have neurological problems (such as brain fog and fatigue); and adults aged 66 and older were more likely to have coexisting medical conditions such as heart problems and diabetes.
+In the study, children and teens were more likely to have gastrointestinal and upper respiratory problems such as stomachache and cough; adults aged 21-45 years were more likely to have neurological problems such as “brain fog” and fatigue; and adults aged 66 and older were more likely to have coexisting medical conditions such as heart problems and diabetes.
 View the study.

 Researchers found ethnic and racial differences in PASC symptoms and conditions in a RECOVER study of adults with COVID-19 in New York City between March 2020 and October 2021.
-In the period of 31–180 days after infection, compared to White people hospitalized for COVID-19, Black and Hispanic people hospitalized for COVID-19 had higher rates of certain PASC symptoms such as shortness of breath, chest pain and joint pain.
+In the period of 31-180 days after infection, compared to White people hospitalized for COVID-19, Black and Hispanic people hospitalized for COVID-19 had higher rates of certain PASC symptoms such as shortness of breath, chest pain, and joint pain.
 They were also more likely to receive a new diagnosis of diabetes.
 The results also suggest that people from different racial and ethnic groups may experience different symptoms and conditions of PASC.
 View the study.

 RECOVER researchers are studying large groups of people over a long period of time to gain a deeper understanding of how long the symptoms last and whether it can have effects later in life.
 Learn more about RECOVER Longitudinal Observational Cohort Studies.

 RECOVER researchers are studying whether Long COVID affects other diseases or health problems.
-They compared electronic health records (EHR) to examine possible links between Long COVID and new diagnoses of type 2 diabetes.
+They compared electronic health records (EHRs) to examine possible links between Long COVID and new diagnoses of type 2 diabetes.
 The researchers analyzed data from patients who had at least one outpatient clinical visit during the periods 6 months before and 6 months after SARS-CoV-2 infection.
 The number of new diabetes diagnoses were 83% lower in the months after SARS-CoV-2 infection than in the period before infection.
 View the study.

 In another study examining EHRs from 53 health systems in the US, researchers observed an association of acute kidney injury (AKI) with patients diagnosed with COVID-19.
 AKI was defined either by the increase of serum creatinine level or a diagnostic code.
 Researchers then characterized the incidence, geographic distribution, and temporal trends of AKI among patients hospitalized with COVID-19.
 Risk factors associated with AKI in these patients include older age, male sex, and Black and Asian races.
-Additionally, spikes in AKI cases in the US correlated with waves of COVID-19 in the last 2 years.
+Additionally, spikes in AKI cases in the United States correlated with waves of COVID-19 in the last two years.
 Researchers also found that AKI was highly associated with mortality in patients with COVID-19, with more severe AKI being associated with a greater risk of death.
 View the study.

 In another RECOVER study, researchers looked at the relationship between impaired cognition (cognitive concerns or dementia diagnosis) and death after SARS-CoV-2 infection in people with and without HIV.
 They studied 527 adults with laboratory-confirmed SARS-CoV-2 infection, including 64 people with HIV.
 People living with HIV had a higher prevalence of dementia (15.6% vs 6.0%) and cognitive concerns (21.9% vs 15.8%).
 People living with HIV also had a significantly increased risk of death from COVID-19 (17.2% vs. 6.3%).
 On average, people living with HIV and COVID-19 died at a younger age despite their HIV being under control of medication.
 View the study.